Worcester Wolves

 The Worcester Wolves are a basketball club in Worcester, England.
 The team plays in the NBL Division 2, the third tier of British basketball.
 The club was formed in 2000, and from 2006 until 2021 competed in the British Basketball League, the top tier of British basketball.
 Since 2013, the Wolves have played their home games at the 2,000-capacity Worcester Arena.

 History

 New arena, new franchise

 The historic city of Worcester has, until recent years, not had much of a basketball history.
 Worcester City Chiefs were an active lower league club during the mid-1990s before moving to Solihull in 1996, leaving the city without a major basketball club.
-This changed in May 2000 when Roger Clarke and Mick Donovan announced the formation of the Wolves franchise to play at the University of Worcester's brand new £2.5 million 'state of the art' Sports Hall.
+This changed in May 2000 when Roger Clarke and Mick Donovan announced the formation of the Wolves franchise to play at the University of Worcester's new sports hall.

 Starting low, aiming high

 In their first season of action (2000–01) in National Basketball League Division 3 the Wolves finished second in the 12 team league with an 18–3 record.
 Local rivals Bristol Bombers pipped them to the title, however luck would soon swing their way the following season.

 Initially placed in the regionalised NBL Division 2 in the "clean sheet reorganisation" of 2001, the Wolves played only the first game of the season in that division before being elevated (ahead of Bristol) into NBL Division 1 when Doncaster withdrew at the start of the season.

 University College Worcester Basketball Scholarships became available in September 2002 for talented players to study and play at the same time, and the club attracted a wealth of new talent including Ty Shaw (Idaho), Keith Jarrett and Rikki Prince (Both from Birmingham Bullets) that became the foundations of a strong first team.